 The training of a medical physicist must be broad.
 To participate fruitfully in this interdisciplinary profession, he or she must be thoroughly competent in physical and mathematical science, must understand biological and physiological systems, and must be able to understand and speak the language of physicians.
 The Department of Radiology and the Department of Radiation and Cellular Oncology together offer a program to provide aspiring medical physicists with the knowledge that they will need in their future profession

 The University of Chicago academic year consists of four quarters.
 A full-time graduate program includes three courses each quarter.
 Graduate students in medical physics normally begin the program in the Fall Quarter and are in residence throughout the academic year.
-Applications for part-time enrollment and/or entry in the Winter, Spring, or Summer Quarter will be considered on an individual basis.

 Students working toward a graduate degree in medical physics normally will be expected to have completed training equivalent to that required for the S.B.
 (Bachelor's) degree in Physics at this University prior to admission.
 In addition, after enrolling in the program, the following requirements must be met by candidates for either degree.